 Job satisfaction vs. employee engagement – what’s the difference?

-While these two terms are often used interchangeably, they’re actually quite different.
+While these terms are often used interchangeably, they’re quite different.
 Yes, employers should work to make sure their employees are both engaged with their jobs and satisfied with their work, but if they want to build a strong workforce, they need to understand the differentiation between the two terms.

-You can read more about this in our guide: Job Satisfaction vs Employee Engagement.
+You can read more about this in our guide: Job Satisfaction vs. Employee Engagement.

 Employee Engagement Action Plan

 An effective employee engagement action plan has four key elements:

 - Identifying key action areas.
 The best way to do this is with employee surveys that ask why employees stay, what keeps them engaged, why they leave, and how they would if given the chance, re-design the workplace.

 - Setting clear goals.
 Efforts should focus on establishing objectives based on employee feedback and your organization’s mission.

 - Planning specific actions to achieve those goals.
 Concrete action steps should be defined, and specific engagement activities adopted.